Fyzjym/GL-GAN/README.md

 # News!
 This essay has been accepted!

-If you have any questions, please contact wym_datas@163.com.
+Any questions can contact wym_datas@163.com.

-Looking forward to any friendly exchanges.
+Looking forward to any friendly exchanges and cooperation.

 # Description